Our data is secured? This was a common question regarding our new customers. Security is one of the biggest considerations in everything we do!

 The entire Waydev team is focused on keeping you and your data safe.
 We adhere to industry-leading standards to manage our network, secure our application, and set policies across our organization.

 Your security is critical to us.
-We do not keep a copy of your repositories, we only copy the “Git” folder and right away after our analyzation is done we delete it.
+We do not keep any copies of your repositories, we only copy the “.git” folder (metadata), and right after our analysis is complete, we delete it in real-time.

 We download a bare clone of your repositories using that token.
 A bare clone involves downloading only the diffs and does not check out a working tree.